Food Festival shortlisted in first ever Independent Birmingham Awards

 Colmore Food Festival has made the finals of a brand new awards ceremony celebrating Birmingham’s thriving independent scene.

-The popular annual festival, which showcases the best of food and drink from Colmore Business District’s burgeoning hospitality sector, has been shortlisted in the Best Local Event category in the first-ever Independent Birmingham Awards.
+The popular annual festival, which has been sponsored by law firm DWF for the last two years, showcases the best of food and drink from Colmore Business District’s burgeoning hospitality sector, has been shortlisted in the Best Local Event category in the first-ever Independent Birmingham Awards.

 Announced earlier this year, the Independent Birmingham Awards champion the city’s independent businesses across the leisure and hospitality, cultural and retail sectors.
 Competition was fierce with over 800 nominations submitted across 15 categories for the inaugural awards ceremony, which is taking place at The Custard Factory on Monday, September 9.